DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

+*POS*<br/>
-*POS* a posição do bit no bitset a ser testado para seu valor.
+ A posição do bit no bitset a ser testado quanto ao seu valor.

 ### <a name="return-value"></a>Valor de retorno